 Highlighting the ability to access FLEX Curriculum resources at any time is key here.
-Another thing to mention is how the FLEX is growing every month with new lessons, resources and tools for you to use in your classroom right away.
+FLEX is also continually expanding its library of new content including new lessons, resources, and tools for you to use in your classroom right away.

 This is an opportunity for administrators to provide teachers and students with curriculum that is truly meaningful and usable.
 It is personalized to the teacher and students and will allow your students to grow in the best way possible.
 Challenge the idea of status quo.
 Is what you have really what you need?